chrysanthemums as cut flowers

 The secret with chrysanthemums is not to pack them into one vase together, but to string them out in their own single-stem bottles, with plenty of air in between.
 If you're someone who loves flowers around your house, but don't have time to make – or buy – expensive and elaborate arrangements, these are the plants for you.
 Just one large flower, or one stem with three or five smaller heads, and you're away.

-For more information on growing your own chrysanthemums for cut flowers well into the winter, see How to plant and grow chrysanthemums and How to take chrysanthemum cuttings.
+For more information on growing your own chrysanthemums for cut flowers well into the winter, see our growing guide: How to plant, grow & care for chrysanthemums.